AdityaSeth777/PCC-CS391/8 - PQ - Enq and Deq/Readme.md

+Question -> Create Priority Queue and implement enqueue and dequeue operations in C

 The code implements a Priority Queue data structure using an array of structures.
 Each structure contains two fields - data and priority.
 The priority queue is implemented in such a way that the elements are arranged in descending order of priority.
 This means that the element with the highest priority will be dequeued first.

 The code defines a struct Node that represents a single node in the priority queue.
 The struct contains two fields - data and priority.
 The function newNode is used to create a new node with the given data and priority.